 Original Chinese 56 SKS rifles, military surplus specification with chrome lined bore, barrel threaded into receiver, milled parts, and folding blade bayonet.
 These early rifles were used and show wear from active military service, with little metal bluing finish, and rough wood stocks.
 Do not expect a cleaning rod.
 Overall Fair to Good condition, functioning shootable rifles, may have spots of corrosion, heavily preserved in cosmoline.
 C&R eligible.
+Serial numbers do not usually match.
 Most marked with factory 26 in a triangle.

 Picture is a representative of the stock we have, and may not be the exact item you will receive.

 ATTENTION: Firearms ONLY ship to an FFL holder (or C&R if eligible).
 If you do not have an FFL (Federal Firearms License) then you must find one in your area to do the transfer for you, and you must enter their address as the shipping address on your order.

 Would you like to review this product?
 Owners are invited to do just that.
 Place an order for this product and we'll send you an invitation to review in 14 days.

 Other reviews (to include DocTacDad's and TLBS's videos) suggested there might be problems with the rifles, but mine was in great shape.
 Bluing in generally pretty good, though there was a bit of rust on the barrel.
 The stock had no cracks, and while it was pretty heavily soaked in cosmoline, the wood was still in great shape.
 I'm still in the middle of refinishing the stock, so I haven't taken it to the range, but I'm sure it runs just fine.
 Just to note, my rifle did come with a cleaning rod.